 I started pretty early as a freelancer in comparison many of the people I know of.
 I started when I was 16 years old.
 I think, it was a great idea to start early.
 I would say, it definitely gives you an edge over others.
 It was two years after I got featured on Pogo Channel on the series called MAD, as a young creative.

 Was there any time when you wanted to quit graphic design?

-Are many AD Agencies hiring graphic designers?
+Are many advertising agencies hiring graphic designers?
 Do you work more with agencies or publishers?